Making Magic/k/q

 Introduction

-You will need home baked or purchased hamantashen in different favors, probably a glass of milk or other beverage to wash it down, candles, copy of a few psalms.
+You will need home baked or purchased hamantashen in different favors (or the Purim cookies of your world of Jewishness), probably a glass of milk or other beverage to wash it down, candles, copy of a few psalms.
 This ritual can be done as an individual experience or in a group.
 As with everything in Judaism, communal experience should be preferable.

-Learn more about the symbolism of the hamantaschen.
+Want more about the symbolism of the Hamantaschen and other Purim treats?

 Preparations